 Minute 19:50—In World War II, the Germans occupied Norway.
 Among the first things they did was confiscate all the livestock and farm animals to provide supplies for their own troops.
-So the Norwegians were forced to eat mainly plant-based foods…With the cessation of hostilities in 1945, back comes the meat, back comes the dairy, back comes the strokes and heart attacks.
+So the Norwegians were forced to eat mainly plant-based foods…With the cessation of hostilities in 1945, back comes the meat, back comes the dairy, and back comes the strokes and heart attacks.

 The film flashes this handy swastika-emblazoned graphic:

-Here again Dr. Esselstyn extends his misreading of the evidence to support his misinterpretation that meat causes heart disease and his total fantasy that a vegan diet makes it go away.
+Here again, Dr. Esselstyn extends his misreading of the evidence to support his misinterpretation that meat causes heart disease and his total fantasy that a vegan diet makes it go away.

 But as we’ll see, there was much more going on in the wartime diets of our long-suffering Norwegians than a meat/veggie toggle switch.

-But even before we get into what was actually happening with regards to the Norwegian diet, let’s note that the “big” dip in deaths from heart disease was only a decrease of 30-24 deaths 6 per 10,000 people.
+But even before we get into what was actually happening with regard to the Norwegian diet, let’s note that the “big” dip in deaths from heart disease was only a decrease of 30-24 deaths 6 per 10,000 people.
 Though not entirely insignificant, the film overstates the dent made by the wartime diet.

 - The biggest drop in heart-disease mortality occurred in 1941—one year after (1940) all imported foods were rationed, including bread, margarine, sugar, coffee, cocoa, syrup, and coffee substitutes.